Last update: Thu Aug 15 2019

 Tesla is bringing out their pickup truck too next year which should add to it's stable of luxury sedan (S), compact (3), and SUV (X).
 And finally when Ford, which recently invested $500M into Rivian, follows suit with an electric version of the F-150 (the best-selling vehicle in the USA), the effects will be compounded.
 See a Fox Business interview around a recent E-F-150 marketing stunt here.

 We hope to insure them all.
-If you already have an EV today, get a quote today!
+If you already have an EV today, get a quote today from some of our pre-selected, digital-fist programs we have parterships with.

 Thank you for reading, and thank you for supporting the electification of transport. ⚡️